endergreen12/pjsekai-frida-scripts/README.md

 ---

-- Play any story (play-scenario.ts, play-special-scenario.ts)
+- Play scenario (play-scenario.ts, play-special-scenario.ts)

   Press Story button of the home screen to play

   Special stories are, for example, April Fool's Day or anniversary stories

-  You can change the assetbundle name or the story id in the script
+  You can change the assetbundle name or the story id to play in the script

   You can see MasterEventStories.json, MasterSpecialStoryMap.json and MasterUnitStoryEpisodeAll.json to check assetbundle names or ids